Xxxxxrw/u_HFUN/README.md

-# HIGAN [154K parameter]、HIGAN-S [101K parameter]
+# u-HFUN

-This is an official implementation of the paper “A high-frequency information guiding attention network for super-lightweight image super-resolution”.
+This is an official implementation of the paper “u-HFUN: Ultra-Lightweight Network with Hierarchical Feature Upsampler for Single Image Super-Resolution”.

 ## Dependencies